 No. The two VCNs in a remote peering relationship cannot have overlapping CIDRs.

-No, if VCN-1 is remotely peered with two other VCNs (say VCN-2 and VCN-3), those two VCNs (VCN-2 and VCN-3) cannot have overlapping CIDRs.
+No. If VCN-1 is remotely peered with two other VCNs (VCN-2 and VCN-3), those two VCNs (VCN-2 and VCN-3) cannot have overlapping CIDRs.

 Yes.
 Your remote VCN peering traffic is encrypted using industry standard link encryption.

 A given VCN can have a maximum of ten remote peerings at a time.

 Yes.
 You can use VCN-A's route tables and security lists to control connectivity to the peered VCN-B. You can allow connectivity to the full address range of VCN-B or limit it to one or more subnets.

 Yes.
 After the local or remote peering is established, the instances in VCN-B can send traffic to the full address range of VCN-A. However, you can limit access from instances in VCN-B to a specific subnet in VCN-A by using appropriate ingress rules in the subnet's security lists.

 No. Throughput and latency should be close to intra-VCN connections.
 Traffic over the local peering has similar availability and bandwidth constraints as the traffic between instances in a VCN.

 Remote VCN peering uses the Oracle Cloud Infrastructure inter-region backbone, which is designed to deliver superior performance and availability characteristics, and a 99.5% availability SLA for inter-region connectivity.
 As a guideline, Oracle provides more than 75Mbps throughput and latency less than 60ms between U.S. regions, 80ms between the EU and the U.S., 175ms between U.S. and APAC, and 275ms between EU and APAC.